umairian/express-ts-prisma-boilerplate/README.md

-# Blood Connect Backend
+# Boilerplate of Express with TypeScript and Prisma

-- Blood Connect Backend Application - Node with TypeScript
+- Boilerplate Application - Express with TypeScript & Prisma

 ## Pre requisites